 Delete the error.
-After deleting the error the Achsstatus must show "A0012 Steuer- und Leistungsteil betriebsbereit".
+After deleting the error the Achsstatus should show "A0012 Steuer- und Leistungsteil betriebsbereit".

-Push "Start Easy-Startup-Modus" and the "Freigabe".
+Push "Start Easy-Startup-Modus" and "Freigabe".

-Attention: Now the are nomore position limits!!
+Attention: Now you drive without any position limits!!
 Take care that you drive in the correct direction!!

-If the telescope is out of the position limit press the button "Stop Easy-Startup-Modus".
-The Achsstatus must show "A0012 Steuer- und Leistungsteil betriebsbereit". 🔀
+If the telescope is out of the position limit press the button "Antrieb AUS" and then "Stop Easy-Startup-Modus".
+The Achsstatus must show "A0012 Steuer- und Leistungsteil betriebsbereit".